Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-Having considered the situation $\theta_{\rm ini}=\theta_{0}$, we shall now investigate the case where $\theta_{\rm ini} \ne \theta_{0}$ i.e., initial state is not the eigenstate of the first step Hamiltonian ${\mathcal H}_{\bm k}(\theta_{\rm ini})$.
+Until now we have considered the situations with $\theta_{\rm ini}=\theta_{0}$, we will now investigate the case where $\theta_{\rm ini} \ne \theta_{0}$ i.e., initial state is not the eigenstate of the first step Hamiltonian ${\mathcal H}_{\bm k}(\theta_{\rm ini})$.
 Considering two different $\theta_{\rm ini}$ and keeping $\theta_1$, $\theta_0$ fixed, we will be able to compare the two equivalent non-eigenstate evolution as far as the first step Hamiltonian ${\mathcal{H}}_{\bm k}(\theta_0)$ is concerned.
-We can analyze the effect of initial flat and dispersive band following the identical dynamical protocol.
-We investigate the work done $W$ as a function of $n$ considering different initial states and a variety of step Hamiltonian for the periodic and aperiodic driving as shown in Fig.~(\ref{fig:w1_apd_pd}), Fig.~(\ref{fig:w2_apd_pd}) and Fig.~(\ref{fig:w3_apd_pd}).
+Using this method, we can analyze the effect of initial flat as well as dispersive bands on $W$ following the identical dynamical protocol.
+We investigate the residual or excess energy $W$ as a function of $n$ considering different initial states and a variety of step Hamiltonians for the periodic and aperiodic driving as shown in Fig.~(\ref{fig:w1_apd_pd}), Fig.~(\ref{fig:w2_apd_pd}).
 The interesting outcome is that in the case of aperiodic driving the growth rate of $W$ becomes heavily slowed down if the initial state has a significant flatness.